 1/2 cup pulled beef or pork in very small pieces

-Shortening to fry the plantains
+Oil to fry the plantains (about 1 cup)

-Cut them into small pieces (rounds) by laying the plantain horizontally on a cutting board and slicing it.
-DO NOT cut too thin - each slice can be up to 1 inch thick - you don't want to end up making banana chips.
+Peel the plantains by cutting off the skins with a knife.
+Cut them into small pieces (rounds) by laying the plantain horizontally on a cutting board and slicing it into pieces that are about 1/2 inch thick.
+DO NOT cut slices that are too thin.
+We don't want crispy banana chips.

 Place a paper towel over a plate.
 We will use this to drain the excess oil off the plantains once they have been cooked.

 In a small pan, sautée your diced onions in 1 teaspoon of oil until the onions become soft and translucent.
 Remove from heat and set aside.